Image transformation

 content-width

-if it is defined by a site’s theme. - If
+if defined by a site’s theme. - If

 content-width